sairam/gitnotify/README.md

 1. The `.env.prod` file containing the environment variables
 1. The `config.yml` file containing the settings

-## TODO
-1. Log when adding a repository from the UI fails

-### Known Knowns
-1. Clean up fetched_info from `settings.yml` file when a repository is removed
-1. Fix manual editing of cron.v2 since it does not work on +0530 like TZs
-1. Integration and Unit tests need to be added
-1. Fix `TODO` present in the code

-### Nice to Have
-1. JSON output to be used for sending information as webhooks to Zapier like services
-1. Add support for Gitlab
-1. An LRU Based Cache backed by disk with memory constraints.
-To Explore: hashicorp/golang-lru, boltdb/bolt, wunderlist/ttlcache, redis

 ## FAQ
 ### Can I run this inside my own organisation
-Only the Configuration needs to be setup properly.
+Only the Configuration needs to be setup.

 ## Disclaimer
-I started learning Go (~Sep 2016) and this is my first project trying to "solve" a problem
+I started learning Go (~Sep 2016) and this is my first moderate sized project trying to "solve" a problem

 ## Flow of user
 ### Development Flow
 1. Users login via Github
 1. Users keep "an eye" on a project
 1. Notifies users on
-  1. creation of new branches/tags.
+  1. creation of new branches/tags
   1. Track a branch for latest commits and links
 1. Send email with summary